-Analyte loss from NSB may be due to ionic interactions, hydrophobic interactions, and/or any other interactions.
-Mitigating NSB thus requires weakening all interactions between the analyte and the surface.
+Analyte loss from NSB may be due to ionic, hydrophobic, and/or any other interactions.
+Mitigating NSB thus requires weakening all attractions between the analyte and the surface.

-Analytes with basic groups → Avoid glass containers
+Analytes with basic groups \rightarrow Avoid glass containers

 Note that many proteins and peptides have basic surface groups even though their overall pl is neutral or acidic.
 Thus it is highly recommended to avoid glass containers for protein and peptide samples.